Code Samples

 > end;

-As can be seen in this example, the function firstchecks whether its first two arguments x and y are numbers.
-If the number of iterations iter has not been passed, the if unassigned .. statement sets the default to 128.
+As can be seen in this example, the function first checks whether its first two arguments x and y are numbers.
+If the number of iterations iter has not been given, it is set to 128 in the procedure body.

-The procedure then converts the numbers x and y to the complex number z (sixth line of the procedure), sets a fixed point c (seventh line), and iterates z until either the stop value iter is reached or the while condition abs(z) < 2 evaluates to false.
+The procedure then converts the numbers x and y into the complex number z (sixth line of the procedure), sets a fixed point c (seventh line), and iterates z until either the iter stop value is reached or the while condition abs(z) < 2 evaluates to false.

-The number of iterations conducted is returned (last but one line of the procedure).
+The number of iterations actually done is returned (last but one line of the procedure).

 The point [0, 0] is part of the Mandelbrot set ...